-The new lecture series ‘Science of Science in the Spotlight’ aims to provide a forum for multidisciplinary exchange and dialogue across the fields of higher education research, bibliometrics, sociology of science, and history/philosophy of science in Luxembourg.
-The second lecture of six lectures takes place on 31 March 2021 from 17:00 to 18:30 CET on the topic ‘Initial Progress on the Science of Science’.
+The lecture series ‘Science of Science in the Spotlight’ aims to provide a forum for multidisciplinary exchange and dialogue across the fields of higher education research, bibliometrics, sociology of science, and history/philosophy of science in Luxembourg.
+The fifth lecture takes place on Wednesday, 30 June from 17:00 to 18:30 CET on the topic ‘Data Sharing – variously shaped research practices’.

 Speaker is Prof. Jana Diesner, PhD from the University of Illinois Urbana-Champaign, USA.

 Using computational methods to study social structure and behavior at scale requires researchers to make a plethora of decisions, including how to sample and preprocess data, implement algorithms, and validate results.
 I present findings and lessons learned from my group’s work on assessing the impact of some of these choices, especially related to data provenance and selecting variables and metrics, on understanding social systems and validating social science theories in contemporary settings.
 I highlight sources of biases and strategies for mitigating biased insights.